nephio-project/docs/content/en/docs/porch/running-porch/running-on-GKE.md

 If you want to use a different repository, you can set IMAGE_REPO variable (see [Makefile](https://github.com/nephio-project/porch/blob/main/Makefile#L33) for details).

-The `make push-and-deploy-no-sa` target will install Porch but not Config Sync.
-You can install Config Sync in your k8s cluster manually following the [documentation](https://github.com/GoogleContainerTools/kpt-config-sync/blob/main/docs/installation.md).
+The `make push-and-deploy-no-sa` target will install Porch but not ConfigSync.
+You can install ConfigSync in your k8s cluster manually following the [documentation](https://github.com/GoogleContainerTools/kpt-config-sync/blob/main/docs/installation.md).